-by Chelsea Long, HMHB Content Coordinator, in-house yogi, and mama of three.
+by Chelsea Long, Whole30 Content Manager and mama of three.
+Below find tips for creating a balanced plate for your Pregnant Whole30.
 Please consult with your healthcare provider before beginning any diet or exercise regimen.

 If you’re struggling to figure out how to eat during pregnancy, here are some ideas for you.
 If you’re familiar with the Whole30, then you know about our meal planning template.
-We use this as a starting point for our Whole30 Healthy Mama, Happy Baby program, but we recommend four modifications to the Whole30 program as written.
+We use this as a starting point for pregnancy nutrition, but we recommend four modifications to the Whole30 program as written.
+Keep reading to learn how to create a balanced plate for your pregnant Whole30.

-Our Healthy Mama, Happy Baby program includes 8 comprehensive videos related to prengancy and nutrition.
+Our Pregnancy Program includes 8 comprehensive videos related to pregnancy and nutrition.
 Three of the videos focus on Whole30 and pregnancy.
-For access to these resources, plus membership in our private HMHB Facebook group lead by Stephanie Greunke, R.D., join our Healthy Mama Happy Baby program today.
+For access to these resources, plus membership in our private Facebook group lead by Stephanie Greunke, R.D., join our Pregnancy Program today.

-We recommend aiming for the lower end of the protein amount recommended by the Whole30 Meal Template.
-This means having one palm-sized portion of protein per meal.
+We recommend aiming for the protein amount recommended by the Whole30 Meal Template.
+This means having one to one and a half palm-sized portions of protein per meal.
 Depending on what stage of pregnancy you’re in, that might sound like a lot!

 If you’re having protein aversions, know that it’s normal, and try to get it in however and whenever you can.
 That might mean adding collagen powder to a smoothie, sipping on some bone broth, or waiting until later in the day to eat some protein.